 This option changes the CCD readout frequency and therefore the exposure- or integration time of the CCD detector.
 The longer the integration time, the more light is exposed to the detector during a single scan, so the higher the signal.
 If the integration time is set too long, too much light reaches the detector.
-The result is that, over some wavelength range, the signal extends the maximum counts (16384) or in extreme case comes down towards zero.
+The result is that, over some wavelength range, the signal extends the maximum counts (65535 for the 16bit ADC, 16383 for the 14bit ADC) or in extreme case shows as a straight line at any arbitrary height, even near zero.
 Entering a shorter integration time can usually solve this.
-Try to adjust the integration time, such that the maximum count over the wavelength range is around 14000 counts.
+Try to adjust the integration time, such that the maximum count over the wavelength range is around 90% of the full ADC scale (14750 counts for the 14bit ADC).
+When at minimum integration the signal is still too high, an attenuator, a neutral density filter or fibers with a smaller diameter may be used.
 When not enough light reaches the spectrometer, likewise a longer integration time should be entered.

-It's also possible to let AvaSoft ThinFilm search for a good integration time by clicking the 'JAC' button, or by using the menu option Setup-Options-Auto Configure Integration time.
+It's also possible to let AvaSoft search for a good integration time by clicking the 'JAC' button, or by using the menu option Setup-Options-Auto Configure Integration time.

-Since measurements are done in Reflectance mode, new reference and dark spectra need to be saved after the integration time has been changed.
+If measurements are done in a mode in which reference and dark data are required (all modes except Scope mode), then new reference and dark spectra need to be saved after the integration time has been changed.